-We have received, and may continue to seek, Fast Track designation or Breakthrough Therapy designation from the FDA, for certain of our product candidates, but receipt of such designation may not actually lead to a faster development, regulatory review, or approval process, and does not assure ultimate FDA approval.
+We have received Fast Track designation, and may continue to seek, Breakthrough Therapy designation from the FDA, for certain of our product candidates, but receipt of such designation may not actually lead to a faster development, regulatory review, or approval process, and does not assure ultimate FDA approval.

-We recently received Fast Track designation by the FDA to investigate epetraborole for treatment-refractory MAC lung disease.
-We may continue to seek Fast Track designation or Breakthrough Therapy designation for future product candidates or for other indications.
+We received Fast Track designation by the FDA to investigate epetraborole for treatment-refractory MAC lung disease.
+We may continue to seek breakthrough therapy designation for this indication, or Fast Track designation for future product candidates or for other indications.